partigabor/aromatica-old/content/items/nutmeg.md

 +++
 title = "Nutmeg"
 author = "Gabor Parti"
-date = "2023-12-13"
+date = "2023-12-14"
-description = "The seed of a peach-like fruit of the nutmeg tree of the Moluccas, Indonesia, related to [mace](../items/mace). " weight = 10
+description = "The seed of a peach-like fruit of the nutmeg tree of the Moluccas, Indonesia, also known as nutmeg.
+It is related to [mace](../items/mace)." weight = 10
 # draft = "true"
 # hidden = "true"